hmods/course/roadmap.md

 ## Outline

-### 1. Probability theory
+### 1. Probability

-I think there is some good philosophical content here, and it serves as a basis for much of what is to come.
+This serves as a basis for much of what is to come.

 - What is probability?
-Frequentist vs. Bayesian definitions
+Frequentist and Bayesian definitions
 - joint probabilities
 - independence
 - conditioning